-We discourage birthday invitations being sent in to school.
-The Rosendale Directory is available each fall through the PTO.
-The directory provides parents with the contact information for students.
+We discourage birthday invitations being sent into school.
+The Rosendale Directory is available each fall through the PTO, if you are a paying member The directory provides parents with the contact information for students.
 This should assist with setting up play dates and sending invitations from home.

 Phone usage during the day